FitzwilliamMuseum/amor-fitz-frontend/README.md

 And interfaces directly with the omeka core.
 If you want access, we can enable your IP address through our firewall.

-Caching is done at file level.
+### Caching

+The calls to the omeka api are manifold, and so first load of pages can be very slow.
+We cache everything - api calls and page output.
+Caching can be set up to use any of the laravel adapters, at the moment caching is done at file level.

 To clear the caches:

 ```bash
 php artisan cache:clear